-Cohort The group of students who are enrolled for the first time in the foundation year of a study programme on the same reference date to which the prevailing Teaching and membership is determined on an individual basis.
+Cohort The group of students who are enrolled for the first time in the foundation year of a study programme on the same reference date to which the prevailing Teaching and Examination Regulations (TER) apply.
+For students who enrol in a higher year, cohort membership is determined on an individual basis.